guillebot/openhab-sucks/README.md

 # Concept

 I'm using sucks library to connect to the Ecovacs system and monitor for status and activity.

-At start and whenever it changes, I publish the values to my mqtt broker [Eclipse Mosquitto](https://mosquitto.org/).
+At start (kind of) and whenever a status change is detected, it publishes the values to the mqtt broker [Eclipse Mosquitto](https://mosquitto.org/).

 I use [MQTT](http://mqtt.org/) for all my IoT/Sensors communications to [OpenHAB](https://www.openhab.org/) and strongly recommend everybody to do so.

-MQTT it's standard, easy to deploy, easy to monitor from any device, and gives you the possibility of isolate devices from the home automation controller with a simple standard layer of abstraction.
+[MQTT](http://mqtt.org/) it's standard, easy to deploy, easy to monitor from any device, and gives you the possibility of isolate devices from the home automation controller with a simple standard layer of abstraction.

-You can use the provided [ecovacs.items](https://github.com/guillebot/openhab-sucks/blob/master/openhab/ecovacs.items) and [ecovacs.sitemap](https://github.com/guillebot/openhab-sucks/blob/master/openhab/ecovacs.sitemap) to show the status.
+You can use the provided [ecovacs.items](https://github.com/guillebot/openhab-sucks/blob/master/openhab/ecovacs.items) and [ecovacs.sitemap](https://github.com/guillebot/openhab-sucks/blob/master/openhab/ecovacs.sitemap) to show the status on your OpenHAB installation, or just listen to the mqtt topics from your preferred software.

 It already provides some basic control, at the moment: `clean` and `charge`.